seamusdemora/seamusdemora.github.io/MacPorts.md

 In other words, I still count myself as a mac user at this point, but [I won't allow Apple to dictate my computing environment](https://duckduckgo.com/?q=fuck+you+Apple&t=ffnt&ia=web)!
 As I occasionally use my mac for more than perusing social media, it's important to me to have reasonably up-to-date tools, and the ability to add tools to suit my needs.
 As Apple has no package manager, one is required to find a third party.
 Fortunately there are (at least) two: [MacPorts](https://www.macports.org/), and [HomeBrew](https://brew.sh/).
 After [some research](https://duckduckgo.com/?q=Homebrew+vs+Macports&t=ffnt&ia=web), I decided that MacPorts was a better alternative.

 That said, the sequel below is simply my attempt to help others gain a bit of freedom-of-choice, and share what I learned during and after the MacPorts install.
 As of today, I've installed MacPorts on a new-ish (2019 Catalina - 10.15.4), and an old-ish (2011 High Sierra - 10.13.6) Macbook Pro.
-I'll add some notes for the 2011 High Sierra installation in the near future - this is 2019 Catalina material at present.
+Most of this post is based on the 2019 Catalina installation, but I've added a [section at the end noting the difference between the Catalina and High Sierra installations](#notes-on-the-high-sierra-Installation-of-macports).
 I should also say that much of what follows is borrowed from [MacPorts Install page](https://www.macports.org/install.php).
 Much more [detailed guidance may be found on the MacPorts' website](https://guide.macports.org/).
 Finally, I am not affiliated with MacPorts in any way.

 ### Post Installation:

 MacPorts "pkg" installer worked well for me, and there's nothing I can add.
-(Perhaps one exception is this *pre-MacPorts-installation* recipe for removing an old version of XCode on the *High Sierra* install).
 The MacPorts installer updates the $PATH env variable for you, but you will need to *source it* before it takes effect:

 ```zsh
 $ . ~/.profile						# use for bash; aka `source ~/.profile`